Chevrolet Suburban: History

-Several automotive companies in the United States used the "Suburban" designation to indicate a windowed, station wagon–type body on a commercial frame including DeSoto, Dodge, Plymouth, Studebaker, and Nash, in addition to Chevrolet and GMC.
+Several automotive companies in the United States used the "Suburban" designation to indicate a windowed, station wagon–type body on a commercial frame, including DeSoto, Dodge, Plymouth, Studebaker, and Nash, in addition to Chevrolet and GMC.
 The (Westchester) Suburban name was, in fact, a trademark of U.S. Body and Forging Co. of Tell City, Indiana, which built wooden station wagon bodies for all of these automobile and light truck chassis and more.

 Chevrolet began production of its all-steel "carryall-suburban" in 1934.
 GMC brought out its version in 1937.
-These vehicles were also known as the "Suburban Carryall" until GM shortened the name to simply "Suburban."
-GMC's equivalent to the Chevrolet model was originally named "Suburban" as well, until being rebranded as "Yukon XL" for the 2000 model year.
+These vehicles were also known as the "Suburban Carryall" until General Motors shortened the name to simply "Suburban".
+GMC's equivalent to the Chevrolet model was originally named "Suburban" as well, until it was rebranded as "Yukon XL" for the 2000 model year.

-With the end of production of the Plymouth Fury Suburban station wagon in 1978, only General Motors continued to manufacture a vehicle branded as a "Suburban," and GM was awarded an exclusive trademark on the name in 1988.
+With the end of production of the Plymouth Fury Suburban station wagon in 1978, only GM continued to manufacture a vehicle branded as a "Suburban", and GM was awarded an exclusive trademark on the name in 1988.
 The Chevrolet Suburban is one of the largest SUVs on the market today.
 It has outlasted competitive vehicles such as the International Harvester Travelall, Jeep Wagoneer, and the Ford Excursion.
 The latest competitor is the extended-length Ford Expedition EL, which indirectly replaced the Excursion.

-The Suburban as of today is a full-size SUV (upgraded to extended-length from 1967 onward to make room for the then-new K5 Blazer that debuted in 1969) with three rows of seating, a full pickup truck frame, and V8 engine.
+The Suburban as of today is a full-size SUV (upgraded to extended-length from 1967 onward to make room for the K5 Blazer that debuted in 1969) with three rows of seating, a full pickup truck frame, and V8 engine.
 It is one of the few station wagons available with all bench seating rows.
 The Suburban is the same height and width as the Chevrolet Tahoe, except that the Suburban is 15-20 in longer.
 The extra length provides a full-sized cargo area behind the nine-passenger seating area.

 From 1973 to 2013, it had been available in half-ton and 3/4-ton versions.
 Chevrolet discontinued this option for the public during the tenth-generation model's tenure after 2013 because of slow sales.
 However, for the 2016 model year, a one-ton model debuted as an exclusive to rental, fleet, and government services as the eleventh generation in 4WD and with LS and LT trim options, but soft sales would result in Chevrolet discontinuing production on this model after 2019.